monaqa/dial.nvim/README.md

   * semantic version
 * Support `<C-a>` / `<C-x>` / `g<C-a>` / `g<C-x>` in VISUAL mode
 * Flexible configuration of increment/decrement targets
-  * rules that are valid only for specific FileType
+  * Rules that are valid only in specific FileType
-  * rules that are valid only in VISUAL mode
+  * Rules that are valid only in VISUAL mode
 * Support counter
-* Support dot repeating (without overriding the behavior of `.`)
+* Support dot repeat (without overriding the behavior of `.`)

 ## Similar plugins